Hadi-Khatib/digital-content-verification/Guide.md

 There are many websites online who offers this service such as: https://who.is/ most of the domain registration websites offers this service as well.

-Below are the results that you get by running whois on a website such as www.example.org  This information include:
+Below are the results that you get by running whois on a website such as www.example.org.
+**Note:**: Some domain providers offer a service to hide this information, and sometimes people obscure it on purpose.

 photo